- Program Director, Pediatric Critical Care Medicine, UH Cleveland Medical Center

-Steven L. Shein, MD, is the Chief of Pediatric Critical Care at University Hospitals Rainbow Babies & Children’s Hospital, the Linsalata Family Chair in Pediatric Emergency Medicine and Critical Care, the Director of the PICU Clinical & Translational Research Program, and the Associate Director of the Pediatric Critical Care Medicine Fellowship.
-He also is Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.
+Steven L. Shein, MD, FCCM, is the Chief of Pediatric Critical Care at University Hospitals Rainbow Babies & Children’s, the Linsalata Family Chair in Pediatric Emergency Medicine and Critical Care, the Co-Director of the PICU Clinical & Translational Research Program, and the Director of the Pediatric Critical Care Medicine Fellowship.
+He is also Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.

-He is board certified in pediatrics and pediatric critical care and certified in pediatric advanced life support (PALS) and is a PALS instructor.
+Dr. Shein is board certified in pediatrics and pediatric critical care, and is certified in pediatric advanced life support (PALS) and a PALS instructor.
 His special interests are neurocritical care, viral bronchiolitis and clinical research.
-He was appointed to the UH Rainbow Babies & Children’s Hospital staff in 2013.
+He was appointed to the University Hospitals Rainbow Babies & Children’s staff in 2013.

-Dr. Shein earned undergraduate degrees in biochemistry and biology at the University of Virginia, Charlottesville, Va., as an Echols Scholar.
+Dr. Shein earned undergraduate degrees in biochemistry and biology at the University of Virginia, Charlottesville, Virginia., as an Echols Scholar.
 He received his medical degree from Case Western Reserve University School of Medicine, where he was inducted into Alpha Omega Alpha Honor Medical Society and received the Henry F. Saunders Award for outstanding performance in pediatrics.